-Patterns are just better together.
-On today's blog we're sharing our tips on how to design a space that hits all the right angles with the perfect pattern blend.
+Patterns are just better together–but we know pairing different patterns in the same space can be intimidating, so we’re here to help.
+From balanced to bold, we're sharing our tips on how to design a space that hits all the right angles with the perfect pattern blend.

 For contrasting tile colors, mirroring motifs can help to visually tie your space together.

-This bathroom below uses a star shape to tie these two bold patterns together.
-Also, if you want to use a more intricate patterns on both the walls and floors, consider using a white tile on the wall and a color on the floor to create balance.
+This bathroom below uses a star shape to tie two bold patterns on the floor and wall together.
+Another tip: if you want to use a more intricate pattern on both the walls and floors, consider using a white tile on the wall and a color on the floor to create balance.

 Go for it!

 Patterns should be an extension of your personal style–and if you’re drawn to unique designs, going bold with a pattern can be a lot of fun!
 Here are a few of our favorite spaces that struck the right balance with their bold patterns.

 We love the way Claire Thomas used two Field Tile patterns–parquet and straight-set– balanced out with a soft color story in her Kitchy Kitchen cabin’s bright bathroom.

 Detroit Achievement Academy makes students’ water breaks fun with this drinking fountain wall featuring blue Brick in a playful horizontal-to-vertical pattern.